Mommie Dearest: Epilogue

-In 1981, the book was adapted as a movie, starring Faye Dunaway.
+In 1981, the book was adapted into a movie, starring Faye Dunaway.
 Christina gave negative feedback about the film.
+For example, Christina never alleged to have been beaten by her mother; specifically, that she was never hit with a wire hanger, or that her mother chopped down a tree with an axe.

 The last pages of Christina's book suggest that she was not about to let her mother have the "last word" by omitting her daughter from her will.
 Biographer Fred Laurence Guiles later reported that Christina began writing her book before Crawford's death.
 He has suggested that Joan's knowledge of its contents may have been a factor in her cutting her daughter from her will.

 Christina later released a "20th Anniversary Edition", which included 100 pages of new material and omitted about 50 pages of original material.
 The second edition names specific individuals not named in the original book and focuses more on Christina's relationship with her mother from high school graduation until the 1970s.
 It also reveals what became of her brother and describes several incidents involving him.

 Released by a smaller publishing company, the second edition included some novel promotional methods.
 This included Christina appearing at presentations of the Mommie Dearest film (based on the first edition of her book), where Christina lectured about the new edition of her book.
 Christina also appeared at readings with drag entertainer Lypsinka, who has made numerous appearances as Joan Crawford during stage acts.

 In 2017 Crawford worked with lyricist and composer David Nehls on a stage musical adaptation of Mommie Dearest, which was produced by Out of the Box Theatrics in New York City.